 |Dry Suits/Thermal Clothing (Replacement or Repair)||€2800|

 This service would not be running without the support from members of the public.
-If you wish to support Derrynane Inshore Rescue please click on the link below.
+If you wish to support Derrynane Inshore Rescue please refer to the embedded donation page below (in black box).
+Alternatively to open it in a new window, click here for full donation page operated by idonate.